 **This article does not constitute tax or legal advice and should be used for informational purposes only.
 Please contact your attorney or tax adviser for specific legal and tax questions.
+PLEASE NOTE THAT ROUND ONE OF APPLICATIONS ARE CURRENTLY CLOSED.
+THERE WILL BE A ROUND TWO IN THE FUTURE.

 The Landlord Compensation Fund is a landlord-based program where the landlord submits applications for funding to cover unpaid rent from tenants who MUST submit a Declaration for Financial Hardship.
 A tenant cannot initiate this application.